Assem-Eldlebshany/DAT-Racer/README.md

   - Tilt right = turn right (+45° max)
   - Flat hand = straight driving

+### Multiplayer Features (Two Player Mode)
+- **Split Screen Control**: Screen divided into two zones
+  - Left half controls Car 1 (Player 1)
+  - Right half controls Car 2 (Player 2)
+- **Independent Control**: Each car responds only to its designated hand
+- **Visual Indicators**: Real-time display of both players' controls
+- **Simultaneous Racing**: Both cars can be controlled at the same time

 ### Safety Features
-- **Timeout Protection**: Car stops if no commands received within 500ms
+- **Timeout Protection**: Cars stop if no commands received within 500ms
 - **Signal Loss Detection**: Emergency stop if wireless connection lost
-- **Hand Detection**: Car stops when no hand is detected in frame
+- **Hand Detection**: Cars stop when no hand is detected in their zone
 - **Value Validation**: All speed and angle values are constrained to safe ranges
+- **Independent Safety**: Each car has its own safety systems

 ### Visual Feedback
 - Real-time hand landmark visualization
-- Speed bar display (0-100%)
+- Speed bar display (0-100%) for each player
-- Angle indicator with visual compass
+- Angle indicator with visual compass for each car
 - Connection status display
+- Player zone indicators (Player 1/Player 2)
 - Control value smoothing for stable operation

 ## Hardware Requirements